 The most suitable donor area for hair transplant is the back of the head.
 This area gives the most natural-looking results and has a high amount of healthy hair follicles.
-However, in some cases, the back of the head can be an unsuitable donor area for hair transplant.
-In that case, an experienced surgeon will be really careful not to overharvest the donor area to prevent potential unnatural-looking results.
+However, in some cases, the back of the head can be unsuitable as a donor area for hair transplant.
+In these cases, experienced surgeons needs to be really careful not to overharvest the donor area to prevent potential unnatural-looking results.

 Beard as a donor area

 Beard hair can be a great alternative that leads to natural looking results.
-Beard as a donor area can provide up to 3,000 hair grafts.
+Beard as a donor area can provide up to 3,000 hair grafts, but it’s recommended to limit the number to 1000 grafts to keep the natural appearance of the beard.
 This donor area can be used in combination with the back of the head or as a single source of hair grafts.
 If you have a thick beard, it might be a viable option for you.